 In her previous career, Laurie spent more than 30 years in the technology industry, including 24 years in IT and 9 years as a leading industry analyst at Forrester Research.
 While there, she was often the first in the industry to identify technology trends and management strategies which have survived the test of time.
 She has spoken regularly and delivered keynote speeches at forums, industry consortia, conferences, and symposia, most recently on the business of technology for boomers and seniors.
 She has been featured on Caring.com, MatureMarkets, SilverPlanet, Mobile Health News, and her blog entries are widely syndicated.
 She advises large organizations as well as non-profits and entrepreneurs about trends and opportunities in the age-related technology market.
 Her segmentation of this emerging technology market and trends commentary have been presented in the Journal of Geriatric Care Management.
 Her perspectives have been quoted in Business Week, Forbes, Kiplinger, the Toronto Star, and the New York Times.
 She has been profiled in the New York Times and the Huffington Post.
 She has a graduate certification in Geriatric Care Management from the University of Florida and a BA in Music from the University of Rochester.
 Laurie has consulted to AARP and has served as a participating expert on the Think Tank for The Philips Center for Health and Well-Being.
 Clients have included AARP, Microsoft, Novartis, J&J, United Heathcare, Yahoo! and Philips.
 She was one of the judges for the CES Innovations Awards 2014 and has been on the advisory board of AgePower.

 Robert Orlov, founder of Homewatch Networks Inc, provides insight on hardware and embedded systems, statistical trends, data analysis, geographic mapping of data and report graphics -- his background reflects 30 years of software and firmware engineering in large companies and startups.

 Please sign up today on the main page to receive new blog posts!

-Contact: email@example.com or find her on Facebook, LinkedIn , Google+ or follow on Twitter.
+Contact: firstname.lastname@example.org or find her on LinkedIn, Google+ or follow on Twitter.

 CNN Money: Keep Your Aging Parents Safe at Home